More healthcare solutions

 In the meantime, Jochem Uytdehaage is engaging in a fun game of Speed Sutu with a patient.
 Who can shoot the ball the hardest?
 The wall can measure how hard you’ve hit it.

 I’m a strong believer that children, in whatever form, whether they are sick or healthy, can simply enjoy a good workout.
 This interactive sports cage is a party in itself.
 You get an interactive response when you shoot the ball.
 It makes me very happy.
 It’s a nice outdoor area.
 This gives children pleasure, which is the best thing there is.

 A sports roof terrace like this was the only one of it’s kind at the time.
 In the meantime, a new one has recently been established at the Antwerp University Hospital (Belgium).
 Another one is in the making at the Montana Children’s Medical Center (United States).
 The sports roof terrace at Antwerp was realized in collaboration with the Jan Vertonghen Foundation.
 Jan Vertonghen is a Belgian international Soccer Player.

 Jochem Uytdehaaghe is not surprised about the (international) interest.

 I think it’s incredibly valuable to invest in this concept because it will continuously reoccur.
 Children start playing more, either with friends or family, to become healthier and boost motoric skills at the same time.
 It’s the entire experience people get that makes it valuable, which comes with a price tag.
 But looking at the bigger picture makes it all, the more worth it: investing in the future of children.

 Read more about interactive play in sports areas and healthcare solutions!

-Would you like further advice on how an interactive device could be the solution for you?
-We would be happy to brainstorm with you and find the best solution for your needs!
+If you would like further information on how the interactive playsets can benefit you; We would be more than happy to join forces with you and find the best solution tailored to your wishes.